 Ready to give yourself a raise?
 Whenever you think it’s appropriate to bump up your salary, it’s as simple as making one tweak with HR to increase the amount going to your main checking account.
 I think you’ll find this system flexible as you move through the ranks.

 What if I’m Still Paying for Student Loans?
 Increase your fixed salary to cover the amount you want to pay toward student loans.
 Think you can live on $5,000 and pay $3,000 toward student loans?
 Set the fixed salary deposit at $8,000 a month and send everything else to Vanguard.
 Once the money hits your main checking account, set up an automatic sweep to move the student loan money to a separate checking account held at the same bank.
 Make all of your student loan payments from the separate checking account.

 As you may have guessed, there is no one right way to do this and the strategy can apply no matter your income level.

 The important point is to allow yourself to grow into your salary over time rather than all at once.

 If you take the time to set up a system now – even if your “available balance” is only an extra $100 – it will pay immense dividends to you over time.

-Do not become the fifth year associate making an extra $80,000 a year with nothing to show for it.
+Do not become the fifth year associate making all that extra money each year with nothing to show for it.